-Traditionally pesto is made with pine nuts, but they are quite expensive and allergenic to some.
-I like the flavour, nutrient density and price tag of raw sunflower seeds.
+Traditionally, pesto is made with pine nuts, but they are expensive and allergenic to some.
+I like raw sunflower seeds’ flavour, nutrient density and price tag.
 I like that people with nut allergies can enjoy this pesto.

 Iron is a mineral essential for building red blood cells, carrying oxygen to lungs & tissues, cellular energy metabolism, healthy brain & immune functions.